 NOTE: As graft donors, female or male rats at an age of 7-22 weeks were used.

 Anesthetize the donor rat by isoflurane inhalation (induction at 5% and maintenance at 3% with an O2 flow of 1 L/min).
-Inject 5 mg of Carprofen subcutaneously per kg of bodyweight for perioperative analgesia.
+Inject 5 mg of Carprofen subcutaneously per kg of bodyweight for perioperative analgesia and check for the absence of the toe pinch withdrawal reflex.

-Remove the abdominal and thoracic fur using a mechanical clipper and sterilize the skin with 70% ethanol or another sufficient alternative.
+Apply eye lubricant and remove the abdominal and thoracic fur using a mechanical clipper.

-Place the donor in a supine position, fix the limbs at the base of the operation table with an elastic band, and apply eye lubricant.
+Place the donor in a supine position, fix the limbs at the base of the operation table with elastic bands and sterilize the skin with 70% ethanol or another sufficient alternative.

-After checking for the absence of the toe pinch withdrawal reflex, perform a median laparotomy by using scissors.
+Incise the skin in longitudinal direction and after application of local anesthetic (i.e lidocaine 0.2%) perform a median laparotomy by using scissors.

 Insert retractors, mobilize the intestine to the left of the donor, and expose the inferior vena cava with sterilized cotton swabs.